A Perfectly Truthful Calibration Measure: Introduction

 \begin{lemma}[Informal, \Cref{lem: error decomposition}] \end{lemma}

+To see the truthfulness, when $\vreport = \vpred$, the middle term is $0$, while the third term is invariant of the predictions.
+The expected error is thus minimized at $\vreport = \vpred$.

-Our construction of $\atb$ is a special case of $\ubse$, and thus the truthfulness of $\atb$ (\Cref{thm:intro-atb}) and the rank-preserving property (\Cref{thm:intro-atb-rank}) follow immediately from \Cref{lem: intro error decomposition}.
+Our construction of $\atb$ is a special case of $\ubse$, and thus the truthfulness of $\atb$ follows immediately from \Cref{lem: intro error decomposition}.
 We remark that while every UBSE is truthful, it may not have the other desired properties of ATB, such as soundness, continuity, and the relationship to $\smooth$ and $\distcal$.

-To illustrate the idea behind our definition of the UBSEs, we provide a technical overview in \Cref{sec:tech-truthful} and demonstrate, as an example, how to make binned ECE truthful using a quantile-based binning scheme, giving another truthful calibration measure \emph{Quantile $\ell_2$-BinECE}.
+To illustrate the idea behind our definition of the UBSEs, we provide a technical overview in \Cref{sec:tech-truthful} and demonstrate, as an example, how to \textbf{make binned ECE truthful} using a quantile-based binning scheme, giving another truthful calibration measure \emph{Quantile $\ell_2$-BinECE}.

-\paragraph{Faster Optimal Calibration Test via Validity.} We introduce a quantitative framework for evaluating the validity of a calibration error using calibration tests.
+\paragraph{Linear-Time Calibration Test via Validity.} We introduce a quantitative framework for evaluating the validity of a calibration error using calibration tests.
 As the sample size increases, the notions of completeness and soundness require a calibration error to vanish given a calibrated predictor, and not vanish given a mis-calibrated predictor.
 We define the \textit{validity} of a calibration error using its ability to distinguish calibration from mis-calibration, which can be viewed as a quantitative combination of completeness and soundness (see \Cref{def: validity}).
 Any valid calibration measure implies an algorithm for solving the \textit{calibration testing} problem in \citet{hutesting}.

-We show that our $\atb$ is \textbf{optimally valid} for the smooth calibration error and the lower distance to calibration. \begin{theorem}[Informal, see \Cref{thm: optimal validity}] Given $T$ samples, $\atb$ can distinguish a calibrated predictor from a predictor with $\smooth \ge C/\sqrt T$ for an absolute constant $C > 0$.
+We show that our $\atb$ is optimally valid for the smooth calibration error and the lower distance to calibration. \begin{theorem}[Informal, see \Cref{thm: optimal validity}] Given $T$ examples, $\atb$ can distinguish a calibrated predictor from a predictor with $\smooth \ge C/\sqrt T$ for an absolute constant $C > 0$.
 Moreover, this rate is information-theoretically optimal (up to constant factors).
 This also holds when we replace $\smooth$ with $\distcal$ because the two are constant-factor approximations of each other as shown by \cite{utc}. \end{theorem}